Robert E. Lee: Monuments, memorials and commemorations

 A recent biographer, Jonathan Horn, outlines the unsuccessful efforts in Washington to memorialize Lee in the naming of the Arlington Memorial Bridge after both Grant and Lee.

-Unite the Right rally
+Unite the Right rally and removal of monuments

 In February 2017, the City Council of Charlottesville, Virginia, voted to remove a sculpture of Lee, who has no historical link to the city, as well as one of Stonewall Jackson.
 This was temporarily stayed by court action, though the city did rename Lee Park: first to Emancipation Park, then later to Market Street Park.
 The prospect of the statues being removed and the parks being renamed brought many out-of-towners, described as white supremacist and alt-right, to Charlottesville in the Unite the Right rally of August 2017, in which 3 people died.
 As of July 2021, the statue has been permanently removed.
+The statue was melted in October 2023.

 Several other statues and monuments to Lee were removed in the aftermath of the incident, including: